Industry

 Tip-credit math, done right at the system level

 Tipped employee pay is unforgiving.
-FLSA tip-credit calculations, blended-rate overtime on tipped hours, automated tip allocation across qualifying employees, IRS Form 8027 filing data — every step has compliance exposure if the configuration drifts.
-We build the earning code structure, pay rule logic, and reporting hooks to handle the math at the system level.
-Payroll teams stop reconciling tips against schedules in spreadsheets every week.
+FLSA tip-credit calculations, blended-rate overtime on tipped hours, automated tip allocation across qualifying employees, IRS Form 8027 filing data, and state-by-state variation on tip pooling rules layer at the configuration level.
+Every step has compliance exposure if the configuration drifts.
+We build the earning code structure, pay rule logic, and reporting hooks to handle the math at the system level: tip-credit resolves against the state and federal minimum wage, blended-rate overtime applies across tipped and non-tipped hours in the same week, tip pooling allocates only to qualifying employees per the contract, and Form 8027 generates from the same source data that ran payroll.
+Payroll teams stop reconciling tips against POS schedules in spreadsheets every week.

 Multi-location operating model

 Most restaurant clients we work with operate across multiple locations under franchise or corporate-owned models.
-The pay rules can vary by state, by jurisdiction, by union contract, by service model.
-Our configurations land the variation cleanly — location-aware tax compliance, state-specific tip-credit rules, jurisdiction-specific minimum wage handling, and reporting that aggregates by location and by district.
+The pay rules vary by state, by jurisdiction, by union contract where applicable, and by service model (quick-service, fast-casual, full-service all carry different tip-handling and overtime profiles).
+Our configurations land the variation cleanly: location-aware tax compliance, state-specific tip-credit rules, jurisdiction-specific minimum wage tiers including municipal-level adjustments where they apply, and reporting that aggregates by location, by district, by region, by brand.
+New-location rollouts inherit the configuration template that fits the location's compliance profile, then layer location-specific exceptions on top.

 Front-of-house, back-of-house, and franchisee operations

-Restaurant HCM has to handle front-of-house tipped employees, back-of-house tipped or non-tipped workers, salaried management, and increasingly, contractor delivery workforces.
+Restaurant HCM has to handle front-of-house tipped employees, back-of-house tipped or non-tipped workers, salaried management, and contractor delivery workforces moving between gig-platform employers and direct hire.
 Sometimes inside one HCM, sometimes across operationally distinct subsidiaries.
-We've built the configurations and integration architecture for all three models.
-Franchise operators add another layer: the corporate office may run one HCM for itself while franchisees run their own.
-Integration patterns that respect that operational separation are part of how the work scopes.
+We've built the configurations and integration architecture for all three structural models.
+Franchise operators add another layer: the corporate office may run one HCM for itself while franchisees run their own, with reporting boundaries that respect the legal-entity separation while letting brand-level metrics roll up where corporate needs visibility.
+Integration patterns that respect that operational separation while preserving aggregate reporting are part of how the work scopes at engagement intake.

 Frequently asked